Key Stage 3 Curriculum

 Assessments and Examinations

 Departments use a variety of assessment techniques throughout each year, including peer and self assessment, teacher assessment of group and individual work and the marking of tests.
-They will level some of the assignments that the girls complete and further detail on the type of assessment that each department carries out can be found in the departmental pages of this booklet.
+They will level some of the assignments that the students complete and further detail on the type of assessment that each department carries out can be found in the departmental pages of this booklet.

 In addition to regular assessments, there are formal examinations for Years 7, 8 and 9 in the second half of the summer term.
 Internal school examinations begin in June.
 The results of these examinations are given to pupils within their individual classes and targets for improvement are made.
-We do not report examination percentages home, instead we report National Curriculum Levels.
-Cognitive ability tests (CATs) are also used to help us identify girls whose subject attainment is very different from expected performance according to ability, so that support can be given appropriately.

 An overview of KS3 Levels

-Students in Y7 to Y9 are being assessed using our new AGGS Levels.
+Students in Y7 to Y9 are being assessed using AGGS Levels.
 Levels are given a number, 1 (lowest) through to 8 (highest), with some subjects also recording exceptional performance (EP) awarded for outstanding attainment exceeding Level 8.
 Most students will start at level 1 at the start of Y7 and move through the scale during Key Stage 3.
 These numeric levels are further broken down by the letter c, b or a.
 The number refers to the level a pupil is working at according to criteria set out in each subject area.
 The letter refers to whether a pupil is;

 ‚Äď Moving into this level (c)